How to Become an Apartment Property Manager

 Find out how to become an apartment property manager.
 Research the education and training requirements and learn about the experience you need to advance your career in property management.

 Apartment property managers, sometimes known as on-site property managers, collect monthly rent from tenants, make routine apartment building inspections, hire grounds maintenance workers and create promotional campaigns to attract new tenants.
 Managers also draft lease agreements, review rental applications, verify that all tenants are following complex rules, handle complaints and write budgetary reports.
+They also show apartments.

 Most employers require apartment property managers to have postsecondary training, such as a bachelor's degree, according to the U.S. Bureau of Labor Statistics (BLS).
 Some managers may need state certification or a license, especially for those who work at government-subsidized apartment complexes.
 The following table indicates the qualifications needed by apartment property manager applicants, per information found on the BLS: